Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Gion Matsuri Festival

-It was the final day of the Gion Matsuri Festival parades, called Yamaboko Junko.
+It was the final day of the Yamaboko Junko, the festival’s main parade.
 Despite the festival being named after the Gion neighborhood, most of the main events take place on the opposite side of the Kamo River.
 The streets of central Kyoto were taken over by beautifully decorated floats, draped in Nishijin tapestries, while crowds lined the sidewalks, politely “cheering” for their favorites.
 As you’d expect in Japan, everything was incredibly polite and orderly.

 We found a shaded spot on the sidewalk and spent quite a bit of time watching the parade.
-One by one, several floats, some weighing up to 12 tons and carried by dozens of men, made their way down the street .
-The corners were the prime viewing spots, where the audience silently watched as the floats navigated the turns, guided by a traditional song sung by the carriers to coordinate their movements.
+One by one, several floats — some weighing up to 12 tons and carried by dozens of men — made their way down the street.
+The corners were the prime viewing spots, where the audience silently watched as the floats navigated the turns, guided by a traditional chant sung by the carriers to keep their movements in sync.

 .